Safety » 9

 SAFETY | 9 out of 10

-Five stars side; five stars side pole
+Five stars frontal, five stars side, five stars side pole

 Torque Vectoring Control becomes standard on all Taurus models; it can selectively apply one of the front brakes to help mitigate understeer when accelerating and turning